theoddora/Interview_Prep/System Design/01_Communication.md

 # TCP/IP
+What is it?
+The TCP/IP model is a fundamental framework for computer networking.
+It stands for Transmission Control Protocol/Internet Protocol, which are the core protocols of the Internet.
+This model defines how data is transmitted over networks, ensuring reliable communication between devices.
+It consists of four layers: the Link Layer, the Internet Layer, the Transport Layer, and the Application Layer.
+Each layer has specific functions that help manage different aspects of network communication, making it essential for understanding and working with modern networks.

 ## Link layer
-Network protocols that operate on lo- cal network links, like Ethernet or Wi-Fi, and provides an interface to the underlying network hardware.
+Network protocols that operate on local network links, like Ethernet or Wi-Fi, and provides an interface to the underlying network hardware.
 Switches operate at this layer and forward Ethernet packets based on their destination MAC address.

 ## Internet layer
-routes packets from one machine to another across the network.
-The Internet Protocol (IP) is the core protocol of this layer, which delivers packets on a best-effort basis (i.e., packets can be dropped, duplicated, or corrupted).
+Routes packets from one machine to another across the network.
+The Internet Protocol (IP) is the core protocol of this layer, which delivers packets on a **best-effort basis** (i.e., packets can be dropped, duplicated, or corrupted).
 Routers operate at this layer and forward IP packets to the next router along the path to their final destination.

 Data sent from one machine to another it is sent in the form of IP packets.
 Think of IP packets as fundamental unit of data stored in bytes.
 Two main sections: IP header and IP version.

 IP header: information about the packet:
 - source IP address
 - destination IP address